ctkelley/SIAMFANLEquations.jl/README.md

 This is version v0.2.1.
 - __New stuff__ = __Chapter 2__: Systems of equations with direct linear solvers .
 - nsold.jl is in the package with about 50% of the test problems and it works. __User interface changes frequently.__
-- ptcsold.jl is in the works.
+- ptcsol.jl is in the works and a working code is in the Solvers directory.
 PTC is a really simple algorithm, so it won't take long once the test problem(s) are done.
+I think
+I can fix this so that it also works for scalar equations, which means that ptcsolsc.jl will become a stub.
 - The notebook is at least a few weeks from being finished.
-- The scalar code, nsolsc.jl is done for a while.
+- The scalar code, nsolsc.jl is done for a while unless I can put most of its functionality in a new nsol.jl, which is likely.

 I have released version v0.1.2.
 The codes can now duplicate the examples (at least the ones that will remain in the new book)  from Chapter 1 of (Kel03), make all the new examples, and I have finished the first draft Chaper 1 of the notebook and print book.
 I have not stopped working on Chapter 1 and add new things all the time.